jch00oo/CAA-Data-Analysis-Project/README.md

 ---
 ## Opens-to-clicks Conversion Rate

 The conversion rate between opens to clicks is defined as the number of people who have clicked a link over the number of people who have opened a CalCons newsletter.

 The overall opens-to-clicks conversion rate is 0.23697, indicating that about 24% of people who opened a newsletter in the past year clicked on a link at least once.
+Analysis on individual subscriber opens-to-clicks conversion rates for those who have opened at least once shows that, on average, a subscriber will click about one link per two opens.

+After conducting a monthly breakdown of the opens-to-clisks conversion rate, it seems that alumni are generally less likely to click on links during the school year months.
+We hypothesize that the conversion rate was the highest in December 2019 (20%) because Cal won the Big Game that year; conversion rates were low in April 2020 (2%) because of the coronavirus stay-at-home order.

+---
 Please put results with visualization under this file